Dinir/mini-padder/README.md

 I tried to make this application to prove to myself that I can make and *complete* making a thing.

+If you find Mini Padder useful, please consider a [donation][Donation Link].
+I am keeping this link up as a way to display people who supported me as a person, to show them my gratitude.

 [Default Skins]: ./image/open-graph-image-0_5x.png 'All default skins'